rmcl/psuffix-trees/README.md

 ### Any sequence that is iterable is acceptable

-Setup your dataset of sequences/
+Setup your dataset of sequences
 ```
 dataset = [
     "VHDEFAZDEFABGNVbEFKJaSAHDHD",